 Among their most significant contributions is establishing and endowing the Paul Kardoush Memorial Endowed Lecture Series at the University of Houston's Arab-American Educational Foundation Center for Arab Studies in memory of their son, Paul.
-The series brings renowned academic, cultural, and on critical issues.
+The series brings renowned academic, cultural, and literary figures from the Arab world to facilitate dialogue on critical issues.
 Michael and Hoda also played a key role in fundraising efforts to establish the Arab American Cultural and Community Center (ACC) in Houston.
 Their philanthropy is vast, including their work promoting Arab culture through the National Arab Orchestra, providing resources to Palestinian students through the Leonard Education Organization, and advancing life-saving research with St. Jude Children's Research Hospital.
+BUILDING COMMMMUNITY ACROSS THE NATION